IIED logo

 The User Guide

-A decision-making ‘tree’ (guide to choosing approaches) will be offered to help users select the approach that is right for particular problems or tasks.
-And an overview of areas for which all approaches tend to be weak or missing will also be prepared, to guide further approach development.
+Provide an overview of areas for which all approaches tend to be weak or missing will also be prepared, to guide further approach development.

-• Non-technical summary (1 page);
+• Non-technical summary;

 • Links to references/resources describing how to use the tool (pointing to tool kits rather than offering a new one).